moni0329/Knobot-Roadies/README.md

 # Smart Cap Project

 This project involves the development of a Smart Cap with various functionalities to assist users with navigation and safety.
-The functionalities include detecting crosswalks, identifying pedestrian traffic light colour status, vehicle approaching awareness, and navigating to a destination.
+The functionalities include detecting crosswalks, identifying pedestrian traffic light color status, vehicle approaching awareness, and navigating to a destination.

 ## Functional Requirements

-Following mentioned functional requirements were done by 28.06.2024
+The following mentioned functional requirements were done by 28.06.2024

 1. **Detect Crosswalks**: Utilizes a YOLOv5 model to detect crosswalks using satellite images and a camera module.
 2. **User Voice Recognition**: Captures and recognizes the user's voice commands.